 1. Trace your hand on a piece of paper.
 Make any tweaks you like to the shape (I moved the thumb a little closer to my fingers so it formed more of a bowl shape.
 Cut out.

-2. To make the perfect shade of soft pink, start with a big chunk of white clay.
+2. To make your dish in the perfect shade of soft pink, start with a big chunk of white clay.
 Then, shave off about a pea-sized chunk of yellow and pink clay.
 Make a long snake out of the white, pink and yellow clay, then roll them all together.
 Keep rolling and twisting and kneading until all three colors are totally combined.
 At this point, if you want to adjust the color at all, you can add more pink or yellow or white clay and mix it in.
 One of the great things about this project is that the color is totally customizable, so if you want to make the dish match your skin tone, all you have to do is mix brown, tan, white or pink clay together until you’ve reached the perfect shade.

 3. Roll out the clay until it’s nice and thin, about 1/8″.
 Place your hand stencil atop the clay.